ShubhangiRajgure/Project-Healthcare-Appointment-No-Show-Prediction/README.md

 **3. Microsoft Excel:** For dataset inspection and basic data structuring.

 ## Steps Involved in Building the Project
-**1. Data Collection:** Imported appointment dataset containing details like patient ID, doctor ID, appointment date, and status.
+1. **Data Collection:** Imported appointment dataset containing details like patient ID, doctor ID, appointment date, and status.
-**2. Data Cleaning:** Removed missing values, formatted date/time columns, and encoded categorical features.
+2. **Data Cleaning:** Removed missing values, formatted date/time columns, and encoded categorical features.
-**3. Feature Engineering:** Created new fields such as weekday and appointment slot to capture behavioral patterns.
+3. **Feature Engineering:** Created new fields such as weekday and appointment slot to capture behavioral patterns.
-**4. Model Training:** Used a decision tree classifier to predict whether a patient would attend or miss their appointment.
+4. **Model Training:** Used a decision tree classifier to predict whether a patient would attend or miss their appointment.
-**5. Visualization:** Built Power BI dashboards highlighting attendance rates, weekday trends, and no-show predictions.
+5. **Visualization:** Built Power BI dashboards highlighting attendance rates, weekday trends, and no-show predictions.
-**6. Insights and Recommendations:** Proposed data-driven scheduling strategies and patient reminder optimizations.
+6. **Insights and Recommendations:** Proposed data-driven scheduling strategies and patient reminder optimizations.